 Dementia is the name for a group of symptoms caused by disorders that affect the brain.
 It is not a specific disease and there are many different forms of dementia and a variety of possible symptoms.

 If you or a family member feels there are some problems with confusion or memory, it is a good idea to visit your GP for an assessment.
 There are some helpful treatments for some types of dementia, or it may be the diagnosis is something different.

 Everyone is still being advised to stay at home as much as possible, with the exception of shopping for food and other priority items, for exercise and for medical needs.

 The advice for those aged 70 and over continues to be that they should take particular care to minimise contact with others outside their household.

 If they do go out more frequently, they should be careful to maintain distance from others.
 They and everyone should continue to comply with any general social distancing restrictions.

-The government have also advised that individuals with very specific medical conditions should shield until the end of June and do everything they can to stay at home.
+The government have also advised that individuals with very specific medical conditions should shield and do everything they can to stay at home.
 This is because experts believe those people are likely to be at the greatest risk of serious complications from coronavirus.

 Further information on the up-dated advice can be found on:

 For more information and help, please click here for our Communication & Dementia resource sheet: